-Anne Alstott is the Jacquin D. Bierman Professor in Taxation at the Yale Law School.
-She held the Bierman chair from 2006 to 2008 and again from 2011 to the present.
+Anne Alstott is the Jacquin D. Bierman Professor at the Yale Law School.
+She holds a secondary appointment as Professor, Yale Child Study Center, and is a Faculty Affiliate at the Yale Institution for Social and Policy Studies.
 From 2008 to 2013, she was the Manley O. Hudson Professor at the Harvard Law School.

-Professor Alstott is the author of several books, including A NEW DEAL FOR OLD AGE (2016) and TAXATION IN SIX CONCEPTS (2015).
-Her earlier books are NO EXIT: WHAT PARENTS OWE CHILDREN AND WHAT SOCIETY OWES PARENTS (2004) and THE STAKEHOLDER SOCIETY (1999), co-authored with Bruce Ackerman.
+Professor Alstott is the author of a number of books, including THE PUBLIC OPTION (with Ganesh Sitaraman, Harvard University Press, 2019), A NEW DEAL FOR OLD AGE (2016), and TAXATION IN SIX CONCEPTS (2015).
+Her earlier books are NO EXIT: WHAT PARENTS OWE CHILDREN AND WHAT SOCIETY OWES PARENTS (2004) and THE STAKEHOLDER SOCIETY (with Bruce Ackerman, 1999).

-Her articles on taxation and social welfare policy have been published in the Harvard Law Review, the Yale Law Journal, the Columbia Law Review and other journals.
+Her articles on social welfare policy, including tax policy, have been published in the Harvard Law Review, the Yale Law Journal, the Columbia Law Review and other journals.
 She has written or co-written pieces for The New York Times, the L.A.
 Times, the Huffington Post and Slate and has appeared on NPR’s “Marketplace” and “On Point.”

 Professor Alstott received a J.D. from the Yale Law School in 1987 and an A.B. in Economics, summa cum laude, Phi Beta Kappa (junior year), and with Departmental Honors, from Georgetown University in 1984 at age 20.
 She worked as an associate at Sullivan & Cromwell from 1987 to 1990 and as an Attorney-Advisor in the U.S. Treasury Department’s Office of Tax Policy, Office of Tax Legislative Counsel, from 1990 to 1992.